 - Department of Motor Vehicles

-- Internal Revenue Service.
-You will need to send a letter.
+- You will need to send a letter.
 They will NOT take change of address card.

 - Establish a local bank contact and get checks with your new address.